 Keep reading to discover everything you need to know about single mom car insurance discounts, including any single parent auto insurance discounts available today.

 No Major Insurer Offers Single Parent Car Insurance Discounts

 No insurance company in the United States offers a single parent car insurance discount.
 Single parents can qualify for other discounts, but there’s no discount just for being a single mother or father.

 On average, single parents pay more for car insurance than married parents.
+It doesn’t matter if you have always been single or are recently divorced or widowed.
+As long as you are single, you will probably pay more.
 Insurance companies aren’t technically discriminating against single parents.
 Instead, statistics show that married drivers tend to be safer drivers than single drivers.
 Married drivers get a particularly large car insurance discount in their 20s, although this discount disappears with age.

 Most car insurance companies also offer multi-vehicle discounts.
 If you insure multiple vehicles with the same company, then you get a discount on insurance.
 As a single parent, you may have just one vehicle.

 For all of these reasons, married parents tend to pay cheaper car insurance rates than single parents.
 However, there are still plenty of discounts available to single moms and dads.